Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - ORM models and relationships implementation between the objects to ensure scalable and secure       data management operations within SQLAlchemy
 - ORM-based parametric queries usage to eliminate SQL injection attacks
 - Backend logic fundamentals such as app routing, templates rendering, request handling in lightweight web app development
+- Secure user login credentials management such as password storing and hashing by using Werkzeug

 Projects